yukilite/tp/docs/DeveloperGuide.md

 ![](images/AddAppointmentDiagram.png)

-1. Like the ```AddPatientCommand``` class, the ```AddAppointmentCommand``` object is first created by the ```Parser``` object, where the information of the appointment is again stored in the ```AddAppoinmentCommand``` object.
+1. Like the ```AddPatientCommand``` class, the ```AddAppointmentCommand``` object is first created by the ```Parser``` object, where the information of the appointment is again stored in a Map that the ```AddAppoinmentCommand``` object would read from.
+Said information will be stored in the ```AddAppoinmentCommand``` object

 2. When
 the ```Main``` calls ```execute(Ui ui, Storage storage)```, the ```AddAppointmentCommand``` class would call upon the